 When buying an SD card, it’s not just the price that matters.
 It’s about the storage class.
 You don’t want to buy the slowest SD card for app installation and end up slowing down the app itself.
 So be careful while choosing an SD card.

-Here, scroll down a little, under Save locations tab, hit “New apps will save to” option.
-Choose the memory card or any other storage drive and click Apply.
+Step 4: Click on New Apps will save to option.
+Choose the memory card or USB Drive or any other storage drive and click Apply.

-Move Already Installed Apps to SD Card
+How to Move Already Installed Apps to SD Card or USB Drive?

 What If The SD Card Is Removed?

 If you remove your SD card or other storage devices, the apps will not work.
 Even if you click to run the app, you’ll see nothing.
 If you want the apps to work normally again, insert the SD card into your computer.
 Everything will work just fine.